 NB - Throughout this leaflet reference to parent(s) should be understood to include carer(s).

 Monitoring and review

 This policy was reviewed and agreed by the Governing Body.
-We are aware of the need to review the Holidays in term-time policy regularly.
-The policy will be formally reviewed by the Leadership Support Committee every 2 to 3 years.
+The policy will be formally reviewed by the Leadership Support Committee every 3 years.

-Date of last review: June 2015 Date of next review: June 2017
+Date of last review: Spring 2023 Date of next review: Spring 2026